Facing Hard Times, One Step-At-A-Time

 As I sit here writing this message to you, what I hope more than anything is that you are well, that your loved ones are well, that all the people around you are well.

 2020 has become a new kind of surreal reality.
-One that most of may never have imagined.
-In trying to understand how to best navigate this new world, we have had to open ourselves to a flood of information that can both shock the nervous and paralyze us at the same time.
+One that most of us may never have imagined.
+In trying to understand how to navigate this new world best, we have had to open ourselves to a flood of information that can shock the nervous and paralyze us at the same time.
 It’s hard to know what to do.

-A guiding practice for me throughout my life, and that is helpful right now, is to “do just one thing”.
+A guiding practice for me throughout my life, which is helpful right now, is to “do just one thing.”
 Take one step forward.
 It can be any step, but the step itself keeps us from shutting down and falling into helplessness.

-We may not be able to control the external events, but we can “do just one thing” and when that’s done, we do the next thing.
+We may not control the external events, but we can “do just one thing,” and when that’s done, we do the next thing.

 Some of my “just one things” of the past year have included:

 - Signing up for Instacart and having my groceries delivered.
 This eased the anxiety of crowds and the stress of people becoming impatient.
 My groceries came right to my doorstep – how lovely is that.

-- When out shopping, showing kindness and concern to the cashiers who are making it possible for us to receive the goods we need.
+- When out shopping, showing kindness and concern to the cashiers make it possible for us to receive the goods we need.

 - Without going overboard, my husband made a pharmacy trip to make sure we had our cold/flu remedies on hand.
 While we would normally get these as needed, I thought they might deplete given the way people are hoarding, so we bought one bottle each of pain reliever, cold/flu medicine, and cough syrup.

 - I cleaned my art room and my desk.
 Cleaning is a go-to for me when I want to get out of my head and be productive.
-And, my desk and art room sorely needed the loving attention.
+And, my desk and art room sorely needed loving attention.